WordPress/performance/readme.txt

 * **Dominant Color:** Adds support to store dominant color for an image and create a placeholder background with that color.
 * **WebP Support Health Check:** Adds a WebP support check in Site Health status.
 * **WebP Uploads:** Creates WebP versions for new JPEG image uploads if supported by the server.
+* **Fetchpriority:** Adds a fetchpriority hint for the primary content image on the page to load faster.
 * **Enqueued Assets Health Check:** Adds a CSS and JS resource check in Site Health status.
 * **Autoloaded Options Health Check:** Adds a check for autoloaded options in Site Health status.
+* **SQLite Integration:** Use an SQLite database instead of MySQL.
 * **Full Page Cache Health Check:** Adds a check for full page cache in Site Health status.
 * **Persistent Object Cache Health Check:** Adds a persistent object cache check for sites with non-trivial amounts of data in Site Health status.